How To Add Google Analytics To WooCommerce (Enhanced eCommerce Tracking)

 - Via a Plugin.

 The manual method is pretty simple.
-But you will need to log in to your Google Analytics property for checking every stats.
+But you will need to log in to your Google Analytics property for checking every stat.

 On the other hand, if you use a plugin for authentication, you can see every report right in your WordPress dashboard.
 Probably it will save a lot of time of yours.

 In our case, we recommend MonsterInsights as the best WordPress Google Analytics plugin.
 MonsterInsights is one of the freemium plugins created by the Awesome Motive team.
 It is the same company behind plugins like WPForms, OptinMonster, SeedProd, and RafflePress.

 MonsterInsights’ free version plugin is available on the WordPress plugins repository.

 As you can see in the above screenshot, more than 2 million active WordPress blogs are using the free option.
 As you know, the free version plugin comes with some limitations.
 For testing it and for small websites, the free version is good enough.

 But, if you have purchased the premium version plugin, it comes with a lot of unique, advanced features.
 A business or professional blog might want to consider buying a premium plan.

 You can check out our MonsterInsights review for more features, pricing options.

 Google Analytics allows us to track the whole website just by pasting the tracking id in the website header.
 That would allow you to get started with the traditional tracking feature of Google Analytics.

 But what if you need to enable more in-depth tracking, you will need to make some changes to your Google Analytics property settings.

 There is an optional feature in Google Analytics called Enhanced eCommerce Tracking.

 Once you have enabled it on your shop and check the stats through your Google Analytics property, you will be able to see more detailed stats.